bengtmartensson/IrScrutinizer/BUILD.md

 Normally, these components are downloaded and installed automatically by maven.

 ### Tonto

-If the system supports Tonto, use the system version.
-(On recent Fedora, use `sudo dnf install tonto`.)
+        Tonto can be downloaded and installed by the script `tools/build-tonto.sh`.
-        Otherwise, it can be downloaded and installed by the script `tools/build-tonto.sh`.
+        (On recent Fedora, instead the command `sudo dnf install tonto` can be used.)

 Note that the shared library `libjnijcomm`,
         which is required by the program Tonto for communicating with a Pronto remote through a serial interface,